Phenyo28/RBN-Smart-Waste-Sorter-Project-project-5-PD/README.md

 ## Perfomance Flow of the project

 **1. Power On**
-- System powered by Li-ion batteries and switch.
-- ESP32 initializes all components and LEDs flash to indicate readiness.
+- The ESP32-CAM and ESP32 controller initialize.
+- All LEDs and servo motors are set to their default (off/closed) state.

-**2. Object Detection**
+**2. Image Capture**
-- ESP32-CAM captures an image of the waste item placed in front of the camera.
+- When an item is placed near the bin’s opening, the ESP32-CAM captures an image of the waste.

-**3. Image Classification**
+**3. Waste Detection**
+- The captured image is processed by the trained Edge Impulse AI model.
-- AI model (Edge Impulse) identifies the waste type; plastic, paper, or electronic.
+- The model identifies the type of waste (e.g. plastic, paper, or metal).

+**4. Signal Transmission**
+- The ESP32-CAM sends a signal to the main ESP32 board indicating which waste type was detected.

-**4. LED Indication**
+**5. LED Indication**
-- Green LED: Plastic
-- Yellow LED: Paper
-- Red LED: Electronic

-**5. Sorting Action**
+- The corresponding LED (red, blue, or yellow) turns on to show which bin category is being accessed.

+**6. Servo Door Activation**
+- The servo motor linked to that specific category’s door rotates to open the bin.
+- A short delay allows the user to drop the waste in.

+**7. Door Closure**
-- ESP32 activates the corresponding servo motor to open the correct bin door.
+- After the delay, the servo motor returns to its original position, closing the bin door automatically.
-- Item drops in; servo closes after a short delay.

-**6. Feedback**
-- OLED display shows sorting message.
-- Buzzer beeps to confirm successful sorting.

-**7. Reset**
+**8. System Reset**
-- LEDs turn off and servos return to the closed position.
+- The LED turns off and the system resets, ready for the next item.

+**9. Continuous Operation**
-- System waits for the next item.
+- The process repeats for every new waste item detected by the ESP32-CAM.